aautin189/portfolio/README.md

 - updated README file; created like a backlog to track anything I think could be made better or anything that is still left to do

+(3/17)

+- removed jumbotron section; was no longer necessary since text info is now incorporated into image
+- added second accordion to hold all info related to Business skills
 ++++++++++++++++++++++++++